 By Pav Jordan

-TORONTO (Reuters) - Endorsements from two leading proxy advisory firms could turn out to be the London Stock Exchange's
+TORONTO (Reuters) - Endorsements from two leading proxy advisory firms could turn out to be the London Stock Exchange's <LSE.L> secret weapon as it bids for the widely held TMX Group <X.TO>, operator of the Toronto Stock Exchange.

 Continue Reading Below